 Response to the great recession

 - Cuts in interest rates.
 Towards the latter half of 2008 and early 2009, Central Banks cut interest rates to record low levels.
 The UK cut base rates from 5% to 0.5%.
 Usually, a major cut in interest rates would make borrowing cheaper and encourage consumption and investment. (e.g. in 1992, when the UK cut interest rates, the economy recovered fairly quickly.)
+However, cuts in interest rates were less effective in this period.

 - Expansionary fiscal policy.
 The deep recession saw a sharp rise in budget deficits because government tax revenues evaporated.
-This was particularly damaging for countries who relied on stamp duty and tax from the finance sector.
+This was particularly noticeable for countries who relied on stamp duty and tax from the finance sector.
 However, in the UK and US, there was a moderate degree of fiscal expansion.
 The UK introduced a temporary cut in VAT.
 In the US, there was also a moderate fiscal stimulus.

 - It is worth noting that in comparison to the great depression of the 1930s, two things were avoided in the great recession.